jlento/NumLab2015/2_Session/BatchQueues.slide.md

 ## Running jobs on compute nodes

 ![Users log in into one of the LOGIN nodes.
-How to make use of the COMPUTE NODES?](include/SupercomputerArchitecture.svg)
+How to make use of the COMPUTE NODES?](../1_Session/include/SupercomputerArchitecture.svg)

-## Message Passing Interface (MPI)
+## Parallel (MPI) program launcher

-- MPI library provides a way for processes (MPI tasks) to send messages to each other
+- launches a program (the instance of the program, a process), or multiple instances of a program (SPMD), or multiple instances of multiple programs (MPMD), on a compute node or compute nodes
-- MPI tasks may be all on the same node or on different nodes
+- Message Passing Interface (MPI) library provides a way for the program instances (MPI tasks) to communicate with each other
-- the tasks are launched on compute nodes with a job launcher.
-Common ones are `mpirun`, `mpiexec`, `srun` and `aprun`.
+- common job launchers are `mpirun`, `mpiexec`, `srun`, and `aprun`.

 ## Batch queue system

-The efficient use of supercomputer resources is achieved using a batch queue system, which:
+The efficient use of the supercomputer resources is achieved using a batch queue system, which:

 1. Allocates resources